 Remember: Stay hydrated to avoid feeling foggy and unfocused.
 Try “sexing up” water with cucumber, strawberries, basil, mint, rosemary or citrus fruits.

-5. Bootcamp Pilates
+3. Bootcamp Pilates ONline

 To find out more about improving your fitness, mental health and productivity in the workplace, we’ve got plenty of food for thought articles on our site.
-We even hosted a WBI Dinner event dedicated to the topic Wellness at Work.

 Workspace has articles featuring expert advice, drawing from our wealth of experience including ways to help your business survive Coronavirus.
 We are here to help you Stress Less and adapt your business in this new landscape.